 “Drive this car!”
 “Eat this food!
 “Support this cause!”
 “Watch this movie!”

 These messages come at us from all directions and in every medium.
 And it’s easy for your nonprofit’s message to get lost in the clutter.
+Yet, some organizations just send a direct mail appeal and wait to see how much they raise.

-If your initial email inspired donors, but they didn’t have a minute to donate and it slipped their mind, your direct mail appeal can remind them to go back and finish making their gift!
+Try sending an email appeal a week before a regular print appeal.
+When your mailer is delivered, you might see a new slew of online donations.
+Your initial email may have inspired donors.
+But they may not have had a minute to donate then and there.
+A well-timed direct mail appeal can remind them to go back and finish making their gift.

 You’re not being donor-centric.

 If your appeals and other communications contain anything about meeting your budget, you have some work ahead of you.
-Your board members would be interested in how this initiative will help you meet financial goals, but your donors really aren’t.
+Your board members would be interested in how this initiative will help you meet financial goals, but your donors aren’t.

 Your appeals and other messages need to be mission-focused and donor-centric.